On the Granularity of Causal Effect Identifiability: Introduction

 This distinction becomes particularly relevant in light of recent works that study the identifiability problem while assuming additional knowledge beyond causal graphs and observational data.
-This includes knowledge of functional dependencies~\citep{neurips/ChenDarwiche24}, context-specific independencies (CSIs)~\citep{nips/TikkaHK19,aistats/MokhtarianJEK22,aict/ChenDarwiche25}, and known parameters~\citep{aict/ChenDarwiche25}.
+This includes knowledge of functional dependencies~\citep{neurips/ChenDarwiche24}, context-specific independencies (CSIs)~\citep{nips/TikkaHK19,aistats/MokhtarianJEK22}, and known parameters~\citep{aict/ChenDarwiche25}.
 Such additional knowledge can be formulated as constraints, leading to the notion of \emph{constrained-identifiability}~\citep{neurips/ChenDarwiche24,aict/ChenDarwiche25}.
 The main use of such additional knowledge has been to show that it may render some (variable-based) causal effects identifiable which would otherwise be unidentifiable without the additional knowledge.
-In this note, we show that such knowledge has an additional value: it renders the distinction between variable-based causal effects and state-based causal effects meaningful and worthy of study as it highlights some new directions for improving identifiability.
+We show in this paper that such knowledge has an additional value: it renders the distinction between variable-based causal effects and state-based causal effects meaningful and worthy of study as it highlights some new directions for improving causal effect identifiability.